 Recorded on: 12 September 2011

-This story takes place immediately after The Talons of Weng-Chiang.
+This story takes place immediately after the BBC tv story, The Talons of Weng-Chiang.

 It’s odd how you don’t believe something is happening until you see it with your own eyes.
 I’m in studio for Destination: Nerva and, while this is the first of the brand new range of Tom Baker-starring releases from Big Finish, it’s not the first to be recorded.
 Knowing Tom was in studio, being told by Nick Briggs and David Richardson that it was all going well; it’s just not the same as being there and seeing it.
 A few recordings into his stride, Tom is ebullient, dedicated and extremely tongue-in-cheek.
 I’ll let you decide what may or may not be true from the following…